surister/cratedb-guide/docs/domain/timeseries/advanced.md

 ::::{info-card}

-:::{grid-item} **Use MLflow for time series anomaly detection and timeseries forecasting**
+:::{grid-item} **Use MLflow for time series anomaly detection and time series forecasting**
 :columns: 9

-Guidelines and runnable code to get started with [MLflow] and CrateDB, exercising time series anomaly detection and timeseries forecasting / prediction using NumPy, Merlion, and Matplotlib.
+Guidelines and runnable code to get started with [MLflow] and CrateDB, exercising time series anomaly detection and time series forecasting / prediction using NumPy, Merlion, and Matplotlib.
 :::